mkejeiri/Domain-Driven-Design/EventStorming.md

-To **discover aggregate** (don't use the name aggregate) we could use the following :
+To **discover aggregate** (don't use the name aggregate yet!) we could use the following :

-- Look for **responsibilities** first what is this yellow sticky responsible for?
+- Look for **responsibilities** first what is this yellow (located between command and event) sticky responsible for?
 Which are the system's expectation towards it?

 - Look for the **information** needed in order to **fulfill** this **responsibility**.